top of page

 Ned Levering

-Ned's work is influenced by 20th century English and Japanese pottery.
-He believes there is beauty in function and his pots are made to be used.
+Owner Ned's work is influenced by 20th century English and Japanese pottery.
 He enjoys glaze chemistry and building out the studio space.
-Outside of pottery Ned enjoys chess, woodworking, bonsai, Starcraft and rock climbing.
-He lives in Arlington with his partner Alex, dog Lola, and son Quinn.
+Outside of pottery Ned enjoys brush making, chess, woodworking, tinkering with machines and electronics, and Starcraft 2 (not a dead game).
+He lives in Arlington with his partner Alex, dog Lola, and two children.

 Ariane Curtin-Bowen